smaldini/reactor-incubator/reactor-pipe/README.md

 Reactor Pipes can be also used to make asynchronous/concurrent programs simpler, easier to maintain and construct.
-For example, you could use __Channels__ with __Matched Pipes__ in order to build a lightweight websocket server implementation.
+For example, you could use __Channels__ with __Matched Pipes__ in order to build a lightweight WebSocket server implementation.
 Another example is asynchronous handlers in your HTTP server, which would work with any driver, no matter whether it offers asynchronous API or no. Other examples include IoT, Machine Learning, Business Analytics and more.

-The problem with Machine Learning on Streams is that most of algorithms assume some kind of state: for example, Classification assumes that trained model is available.
+The problem with Machine Learning on Streams is that most of the algorithms assume some kind of state: for example, Classification assumes that trained model is available.
 Having this state somewhere in the Database or Cache brings additional deserialization overhead, and having it in memory might be hard if the system doesn't give you partitioning guarantees (that requests dedicated to same logical entity will end up on the same node).

 Reactor Pipes approach is simple: develop on one box, for one box, break processing in logical steps for distribution and scale up upon the need.
-Because of the nature and the layout of wiring between pipes and data flows, you will be able to effortlessly scale it up.
+Because of nature and the layout of wiring between pipes and data flows, you will be able to effortlessly scale it up.

 ## Terminology

 `Stream` is a term coming from Reactive Programming.
-Stream looks a little like a collection from the consumer perspective, with the only difference that if collection is a ready set of events, stream is an infinite collection.
-If you do `map` operation on the stream, `map` function will see each and every element coming to the stream.
+The stream looks a little like a collection from the consumer perspective, with the only difference that if a collection is a ready set of events, the stream is an infinite collection.
+If you do `map` operation on the stream, the `map` function will see each and every element coming to the stream.

-`Publisher` (`generator` or `producer` in some terminologies) is a function or entity that publishes items to the stream. `Consumer` (or `listener`, in some terminologies) is a function that is subscribed to the stream, and will be asyncronously getting items that the `publisher` publishes to the stream.
+`Publisher` (`generator` or `producer` in some terminologies) is a function or entity that publishes items to the stream. `Consumer` (or `listener`, in some terminologies) is a function that is subscribed to the stream, and will be asynchronously getting items that the `publisher` publishes to the stream.

 In some cases, pipes can serve simultaneously as a `consumer` and as a `producer`.
-For example, `map` is consumed to the events coming in stream, and publishes modified events further downstream.
+For example, `map` is consumed to the events coming in the stream, and publishes modified events further downstream.

 `Topology` is a stream with a chain of publishers and producers attached